LeleDallas/Conversation-Cleaner/README.md

 2. Enable **Developer mode** by toggling the switch in the top right corner ⚙️
 3. Click **Load unpacked** 📂
 4. Locate and select the **Conversation-Cleaner** extension folder 📁

+### Firefox

+Currently, this extension is not available in the Firefox Add-ons store, but it may be in the future.

+In the meantime, you can install it manually by loading it as a temporary add-on in Firefox:

+1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox` 🌐
+2. Click **Load Temporary Add-on...** 📂
+3. Locate and select the **manifest.json** file in the **Conversation-Cleaner** extension folder 📄

 <!-- Authors -->